hydromac/F-Heat_dev/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     * Extract the plugin from the current Github repository.
-    * Install via the option `Install from zip-folder` instead of searching for FHeat in step c).
+    * Install via the option `Install from zip-folder` instead of searching for FHeat in step 3.
     * Do not select the whole repository, only zip the `F-Heat_QGIS` folder and install it

 Install python packages